-Empowering Women through Innovative Business Models: MEENU VADERA (Based on Case Study by Vanita Yadav)
+Empowering Women through Innovative Business Models: (Based on Case Study by Vanita Yadav)

-Meenu Vadera was born in New Delhi and spent her entire childhood in Delhi.
-Meenu’s late father was a freedom fighter and after India’s independence worked as a Trade Union leader.
+The woman entrepreneur was born in New Delhi and spent her entire childhood in Delhi.
+Her late father was a freedom fighter and after India’s independence worked as a Trade Union leader.
 Her mother worked as a teacher and is now retired.

-Meenu holds a postgraduate diploma in Rural Management from the Institute of Rural Management, Anand (IRMA) and a Masters degree in Social Development and Public Policy from London School of Economics.
-Meenu was involved in grassroots level initiatives in India and Uganda and worked as a country director of Action Aid, Uganda from 1998-2003.
-During her international travels, Meenu had seen women based cab services and she wondered why there were no cab services for women in Delhi, especially, with the growing number of crimes against women in the city.
+The woman entrepreneur holds a postgraduate diploma in Rural Management from the Institute of Rural Management, Anand (IRMA) and a Masters degree in Social Development and Public Policy from London School of Economics.
+She was involved in grassroots level initiatives in India and Uganda and worked as a country director of Action Aid, Uganda from 1998-2003.
+During her international travels, she had seen women based cab services and she wondered why there were no cab services for women in Delhi, especially, with the growing number of crimes against women in the city.

-Meenu felt that a cab service ‘for women and by women’ was a great idea.
+The entrepreneur felt that a cab service ‘for women and by women’ was a great idea.
 It would enable her to meet two objectives with just one intervention.
 Firstly, her firm would be able to provide livelihoods to poor women who could become cab drivers.
 Secondly, it would offer a safe means of transportation to women travellers.
-Meenu decided to launch Sakha as a for profit social enterprise providing livelihood opportunities to poor and disenfranchised women.
-She also launched a partner firm, Azad foundation, to assist in training, development and women empowerment interventions with two of her friends.
-Once trained the women would be employed in Sakha as cab drivers.
-Meenu co-founded Sakha Consulting Wings and Azad Foundation with two of her friends.
-She registered Sakha as a private limited company and Azad foundation as a Not-for-Profit firm /NGO in 2008.
+She decided to launch the transportaiotn company as a for profit social enterprise providing livelihood opportunities to poor and disenfranchised women.
+She also launched a partner firm and foundation to assist in training, development and women empowerment interventions with two of her friends.
+Once trained the women would be employed in the transportation company as cab drivers.
+She registered the transportation enterprise as a private limited company and the foundation as a Not-for-Profit firm /NGO in 2008.
 Both the firms work together in synergy.
-Meenu’s batchmates from IRMA and few Ashoka fellows acted as her mentors during the initial phases of the launch and helped shape her business idea.
+Her batchmates from IRMA and few Ashoka fellows acted as her mentors during the initial phases of the launch and helped shape her business idea.

-Case Study – Producing Electricity from Garbage: NIRMALA KHANDALGAONKAR (Based on Case Study by Vanita Yadav)
+Case Study – Producing Electricity from Garbage: (Based on Case Study by Vanita Yadav)